What are the new Seven Wonders of the World?

 One of the Ancient Seven Wonders of the World (more on them here, remember they’re different from the new Seven Wonders of the World listed here, and different again from the 7 Natural Wonders of the world) still remains, the and whilst not included in the updated list, it was given an honorary candidacy.
 Let’s take a look then at where in the world you will have to go to witness the modern-day Seven Wonders of the World.

 One of the 7 Man Made Wonders of the World right here in all its glory.
 The Taj Mahal, Agra, India….

 So, What are the Seven Wonders of the world?

 In the Yucatan peninsula of Mexico lies one of the greatest archaeological sites of the Mayan civilization, Chichen Itza.
 The vast site was constructed in around 400 AD and features some incredible sculptures and display which help us to better understand the Mayan culture.
 The centrepiece of the site is ‘El Castillo’ a near-perfectly preserved pyramid which was used to worship to the sun gods and features ornate serpent sculptures on its four sides.
 This once-major powerhouse of the Mayan people was way ahead of its time in terms of construction and this can be seen when you visit the incredible site.
 So what are the seven wonders of the world?
 Well, Chichen Itza is number 7!

 Christ the Redeemer, Rio De Janeiro, Brazil:

 The glorious Christ the Redeemer statue inis an iconic mark of human construction and design.
 The statue depicts Jesus Christ with arms outspread and sits on top of the Corcovado mountain looking over the entire city.
-The statue was built by Brazilian engineer Heitor da Silva Costa and designed by French sculptor Paul Landowski between 1922 and 1931.
+Christ the Redeemer was built by Brazilian engineer Heitor da Silva Costa and designed by French sculptor Paul Landowski between 1922 and 1931.
 The statue stands at a dizzying 98 feet and the arms outstretched measure 92 feet.
 This impressive statue has become an iconic symbol of Brazil.
 So what are the seven wonders of the world?
 Well, Christ the Redeemer is number 6!